-- 1. Insert the target disk into the disk drive. - 2.
+- 1. If saving on a floppy disk, insert the disk into the disk drive. - 2.
 The whole content ("All") of the internal memory is already selected.
 Press F3 (Open) to open the "All" folder.
 A list of User data types appear (each type is a separate folder).